DataDog/hiring-engineers/answers.md

 ![host](https://user-images.githubusercontent.com/79612565/139706545-862ef6a5-f91c-4fcb-86d7-7994d80b0220.png)

-### Install a database then install datadog integration for your database
+### Install a database then install datadog integration for your database:
 I decided to use MongoDB because it can handle the chaos of large unorganized data since it's not a structured database, anticipating different data strucutres and types.
 [Here's the documentation](https://docs.datadoghq.com/integrations/mongo/?tab=standalone)
 1. Make sure the environment is active: ``$ conda activate PythonData``
 2. [install mongo for Mac](https://docs.mongodb.com/manual/tutorial/install-mongodb-on-os-x/)